Ida B. Wells-Barnett

 Later Years

-Wells-Barnett continued her anti-lynching activism, suffrage politics, and journalism in her later years.
-During this period, she joined a committee led by William Monroe Trotter that presented concerns over segregation to President Woodrow Wilson in 1915.
-At this meeting she commented to President Wilson “…that there were more things going on in the government than he had dreamed of in his philosophy, and we thought it our duty to bring to his attention that phase of it which directly concerned us.”
-(I. Wells 321).
-Later in 1918, Wells-Barnett brought to attention the discriminatory treatment African American soldiers faced during and after World War I. In her advocacy she set up memorials and wrote a letter to President Wilson, highlighting the discriminatory treatment African American soldiers faced on account of their race.
+Wells-Barnett continued her activism, journalism, and suffrage work throughout her later years.
+In 1915, she joined a committee led by William Monroe Trotter to present concerns about segregation to President Woodrow Wilson.
+She told the president, “...there were more things going on in the government than he had dreamed of in his philosophy, and we thought it our duty to bring to his attention that phase of it which directly concerned us” (I. Wells 321).

 Above: Wells-Barnett’s letter to President Woodrow Wilson, 1918.